 - The NC State Extension Plant Pathology Portal provides information on crop disease management

 - The Southeastern US Vegetable Crop Handbook provides information on vegetable disease management

 - The USDA Fungus-Host Distributions Database provides information about reported hosts for fungal and oomycete pathogens

-The factsheet was prepared by the NCSU Vegetable Pathology Lab.
+This factsheet was prepared by the NC State University Vegetable Pathology Lab in 2013.